JesusRugamba/alx-zero_day/README.md

-This is my second git project, welcome
+This is my second git project, welcome and encourage me to do more